replicatedhq/help-center/content/docs/swarm/getting-started/index.md

 1. Create a release of your application.
 1. Install your application to test.

-The [/docs/swarm/packaging-an-applicaiton/docker-swarm/](Packaging an Application) section describes the release YAML format for Docker Swarm in more detail.
+The [Packaging an Application](/docs/swarm/packaging-an-applicaiton/docker-swarm/) section describes the release YAML format for Docker Swarm in more detail.